alawllm/planets_finder/README.md

 This is a Planets Finder App.
 With this App you can find basic information about planets that interest you.

-**Warning**
-Unfortunately, there are sometimes issues with the API.
-The server responds then with HTTP Status code 502.
-For clarity, it shows up as "Sorry, the API is unreachable" in the app.

 **Users should be able to:**

 - connect to the API, fetching information about different planets;